gchq/stroom-docs/content/en/docs/install-guide/single-node-docker/_index.md

 This will install the core stack (Stroom and the peripheral services required to run Stroom).

 Visit [stroom-resources/releases (external link)](https://github.com/gchq/stroom-resources/releases) to find the latest stack release.
+The Stroom stack comes in a number of different variants:

-If you are just evaluating Stroom or just want to see it running then download the `stroom_core_test*.tar.gz` stack which includes some pre-loaded content.
+* **stroom_core_test** - If you are just evaluating Stroom or just want to see it running then download the `stroom_core_test*.tar.gz` stack which includes some pre-loaded content.
-If it is for an actual deployment of Stroom then download `stroom_core*.tar.gz`, which has no content and requires some configuration.
+* **stroom_core** - If it is for an actual deployment of Stroom then download `stroom_core*.tar.gz`, which has no content and requires some configuration.

 Using `stroom_core_test-v7.0-beta.175.tar.gz` as an example: